SAS Institute: 1966–1979: Founding and early history

+1980–2018

 SAS started building its current headquarters in a forested area of Cary, North Carolina in 1980.
-Later that year it started providing on-site daycare in order to keep an employee who was planning on being a stay-at-home mom.
-By 1984, SAS had begun building a fitness center, medical center, on-site cafe and other facilities.
-It had also developed some of its other benefits programs.
+Later that year, it began providing on-site daycare in order to keep an employee who had planned to leave her job to care for her child at home.
+By 1984, SAS had expanded the benefits programs it offered to employees and their families, and begun building a fitness center, medical center, on-site cafe and other facilities.
 SAS became known as a good place to work and was frequently recognized by national magazines like BusinessWeek, Working Mother and Fortune for its work environment.

+The company began its relationship with Microsoft and development for Windows operating systems in 1989.
+Shortly afterwards it established partnerships with database companies like Oracle, Sybase and Informix.

 During the 1980s, SAS was one of Inc. Magazine's fastest growing companies in America from 1979 and 1985.
 It grew more than ten percent per year from $10 million in revenues in 1980 to $1.1 billion by 2000.
 In 2007, SAS revenue was $2.15 billion, and in 2013 its revenue was $3.02 billion.
 By the late 1990s, SAS was the largest privately held software company.
-The Associated Press reported that analysts attributed the growth to aggressive R&D spending.
+The Associated Press reported that analysts attributed the growth to aggressive research and development (R&D) spending.
 It had the highest ratio of its revenues spent on R&D in the industry for eight years, setting a record of 34 percent of its revenues in 1993, as it was working on a new menu-based interface.
-The company began its relationship with Microsoft and development for Windows operating systems in 1989.
-Shortly afterwards it established partnerships with database companies like Oracle, Sybase and Informix.
+In 1998, a larger proportion of its revenue was spent on R&D than at most other software companies; in 1997, this figure was more than double the industry average.

-An education division was created in 1997 to create software for schools, including the newly formed Cary Academy.
+SAS created an education division in 1997 to create software for schools, including the newly formed Cary Academy.
 In 2003 the Bank of America Foundation purchased and donated licenses for the software to 400 schools in North Carolina.
 SAS funded its first advertising program in 2000 with a $30 million television and radio campaign.

-The company considered making 25 percent of the company available on the stock market and providing employees with stock-options during the dot-com bubble before the following downturn, but ultimately chose not to.
+The company considered making 25 percent of its ownership stake available on the stock market and providing employees with stock-options during the dot-com bubble before the following downturn, but ultimately chose not to.
 SAS was one of the few technology companies that did well during the downturn and hired aggressively to take advantage of available staff.